 Criteria for Accreditation as GStat

 Holders of the qualification of Graduate Statistician shall meet at least the degree requirement of 1. above, provided no more than eight years have elapsed since the award of the degree or equivalent of requirement 2.
-Please click here to download the GStat Application Form with Regulations as a pdf or the application form in WORD.
+Please click here to download the GStat application form as a pdf or the application form in WORD.
 A sample GStat Accreditation application form can be downloaded here: GStat sample form.
 The SSAI Regulations pertaining to accreditation can be viewed here.

 Accredited qualification is rescinded on cessation of membership of the Society, but restored on resumption of membership of the Society within five years of membership cessation.
 An accredited member may choose to terminate accreditation.
 Accreditation may be reinstated at the discretion of the Committee and Council, subject to the maintenance requirement below.
 Accredited Statisticians shall provide to the Accreditation Committee every five years, including any years of cessation of membership of the Society or accredited membership a summary of their activities in those five years, to demonstrate at least continuing contact/involvement with statistics and the practice of statistics appropriate to them, plus the name of one referee to be contacted if the Committee so desires.
 The Committee will take into account temporary interruptions to employment including those for parental leave.
 Please click here to download the Reaccreditation Application Form.

 An appeal against an unsuccessful application for accreditation may only be made on the basis of procedural error.
 An applicant has four weeks from the date of receipt of notification of the unsuccessful application to lodge an appeal with the Society Secretary.
 The appeals will be considered by the Executive of the Society.
 Their decision will be final.